Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Only one recall has been issued for sure: the 2017 model year Ford Escape Titanium and SE vehicles were manufactured between October 5, 2015, and May 12, 2016.

 An issue with the closing force on the power windows could cause them to close before they can be automatically reversed, potentially causing injury.
-Ford dealers’ quick update to the power window operating system software addresses this.
+Ford dealers’ quick power window operating system software update addresses this.

 2020 Ford Escape Problems: Showing Signs of Electrical Issues